 six-month clearance time required after taking this medication before being permitted to donate blood.

 A group of topical medications called prostaglandin analogs have recently began undergoing testing for potential hair regrowth.
 They may be used in men and women.
 These drugs are not currently FDA approved for scalp hair loss.
-Currently these are primarily used for eyelash enhancement.
-One of the new medications is called bimatoprost.
+Currently, these are primarily used for eyelash enhancement.
+One of the new medications is called bimatoprost (Latisse).
 Further testing and studies are required to assess the efficacy of these products in scalp hair loss.

-Bimatoprost solution (Latisse) has just been started to be used off-label for help in selected cases of hair loss.
+Bimatoprost solution is sometimes used off-label for help in selected cases of hair loss.
 It is currently FDA approved for cosmetic eyelash enhancement.
 Studies have shown it can treat hypotrichosis (short or sparse) of the eyelashes by increasing their growth, including length, thickness, and darkness.
 This medication is also commercially available as Lumigan, which is used to treat glaucoma.
 It is not known exactly how this medication works in hair regrowth, but it is thought to lengthen the anagen phase (active phase) of hair growth.

 Interestingly, during routine medical use of Lumigan eyedrops for glaucoma patients, it was serendipitously found that eyelashes got longer and thicker in many users.
 This led to clinical trials and the approval of cosmetic use of Latisse for eyelashes.